AzumattDev/PieceManager/README.md

             examplePiece1.RequiredItems.Add("FineWood", 20, false); // Set the required items to build.
 Format: ("PrefabName", Amount, Recoverable) examplePiece1.RequiredItems.Add("SurtlingCore", 20, false);
             examplePiece1.Category.Add(BuildPieceCategory.Misc);
+            examplePiece1.Crafting.Set(CraftingTable.ArtisanTable); // Set a crafting station requirement for the piece.
+            //examplePiece1.Crafting.Set("CUSTOMTABLE"); // If you have a custom table you're adding to the game.
+Just set it like this.
             //examplePiece1.SpecialProperties.NoConfig = true;  // Do not generate a config for this piece, omit this line of code if you want to generate a config. examplePiece1.SpecialProperties = new SpecialProperties() { AdminOnly = true, NoConfig = true}; // You can declare multiple properties in one line